Modulo orientations with bounded out-degrees: Introduction

-Later, Lov{\'a}sz, Thomassen, Wu, and Zhang (2013) refined Theorem~\ref{Intro:orientation:thm:Thomassen} by reducing the quadratic bound $(2k^2 + k)$ down to a linear bound as the following theorem.
-In this paper, we refine their result by pushing the required edge-connectivity down to $3k-3$, even for even numbers $k$, and strengthen it by giving a sharp bound on out-degrees.
-In particular, we strengthen the recent result in~\cite{ManyEdgeDisjoint} toward this concept which improves the required edge-connectivity of several results in~\cite{MR3192386, Botler2016, MR3575217, MR3575197, MR2423448, MR2501526, MR3071378} toward decomposing a graph into isomorphic copies of a fixed tree. \begin{thm}{\rm(\cite{MR3096333})} {Let $G$ be a graph, let $k$ be an integer, $k\ge 3$, and let $p:V(G)\rightarrow Z_k$ be a mapping with $|E(G)| \stackrel{k}{\equiv} \sum_{v\in V(G)}p(v)$.
-If $G$ is $\lambda$-edge-connected, then $G$ has a $p$-orientation, where $\lambda=3k-3$ when $k$ is odd and $\lambda=3k-2$ when $k$ is even. }\end{thm}
+Later, Lov{\'a}sz, Thomassen, Wu, and Zhang (2013) refined Theorem~\ref{Intro:orientation:thm:Thomassen} for odd integers $k$ by reducing the quadratic bound $(2k^2 + k)$ down to a linear bound as the following theorem.
+They also remarked that this number can be reduced to $3k-2$ for even integers $k$. \begin{thm}{\rm(\cite{Lovasz-Thomassen-Wu-Zhang-2013})} {Let $G$ be a graph, let $k$ be an odd integer, $k\ge 3$, and let $p:V(G)\rightarrow Z_k$ be a mapping with $|E(G)| \stackrel{k}{\equiv} \sum_{v\in V(G)}p(v)$.
+If $G$ is $(3k-3)$-edge-connected, then $G$ has a $p$-orientation.
+In particular, the needed edge-connectivity can be replaced by odd-edge-connectivity $3k-2$, when $2p(v)\stackrel{k}{\equiv}d_G(v)$ for all vertices~$v$. }\end{thm}

-In 2014 Thomassen introduced the concept of modulo factors and formulated the following theorem.
-Recently, Bensmail, Merker, and Thomassen~\cite{Bensmail2017124} applied it with a weaker version based on Theorem~\ref{Into:thm:3k-2} to deduce that every $16$-edge-connected bipartite graph admits a decomposition into at most two locally irregular subgraphs.
-Fortunately, by the above-mentioned improvement for Theorem~\ref{Into:thm:3k-2}, the following theorem is also holds even for even numbers $k$ and can refine their result. \begin{thm}{\rm(\cite{MR3194201})} \end{thm}

-In Section~\ref{sec:Factor}, we generalize Theorem~\ref{Inro:factor:thm:Thomassen} for investigating $m$-tree-connected $f$-factors whose degrees are around $d_G(v)/2$ imposed by some bounds depending on $k$ and $m$.
-For the special case $k=2$, we refine the following theorem due to Jaeger~(1979) and Catlin~(1988) by concluding that every $4$-edge-connected graph $G$ has a spanning Eulerian subgraph whose degrees are close to $d_G(v)/2$. \begin{thm}{\rm(\cite{MR928734, MR519177})} {Every $4$-edge-connected graph has a spanning Eulerian subgraph. }\end{thm}

-Finally, we generalize the recent results in~\cite{JGT:ToAppear} to prove the assertions in Section~\ref{sec:Factor}.
-Indeed, we present similar but slightly more complicated versions of the following theorem.
-The proofs are postponed until Section~\ref{sec:Restricted Degrees}. \begin{thm} \end{thm}